asteria-project/asteria/documentation/getting-started.md

 To create a `package.json` file with values that you supply, use the npm init command.

-1. On the command line, navigate to the root directory of your package. cd /path/to/package.
+1. On the command line, navigate to the root directory of your package. `cd /path/to/package`.
 2. Run the following command: `npm init`.
 3. Answer the questions in the command line questionnaire.
 4. Run the following command to install TypeScript: `npm install typescript --save-dev`.